AI/ML Projects

 Source codes available

-Train and fine-tune 9 different machine learning models for music genre classification in Python, which are SVM, Logistic Regression, KNN, Naive Bayes, QDA, Random Forest, MLP, CatBoost, XGBoost.
-Evaluate their performance and explain the observations obtained.
+Trained and fine-tuned 9 different machine learning models for music genre classification, which are SVM, Logistic Regression, KNN, Naive Bayes, QDA, Random Forest, MLP, CatBoost, XGBoost.

 • Group leader

-• Preprocess data by cleaning, converting strings to numbers using word2vec, filling missing values, and normalizing
+• Preprocess data by cleaning, word2vec, filling missing values, and normalizing.

-• 5 fold cross-validation to fine tune the hyperparameters of the 9 models
+• 5 fold cross-validation to fine tune the 9 models.

 Movie Review Sentiment Classifier